ros-infrastructure/rosdep/doc/pip_and_pep_668.rst

 Configure using pip.conf
 ------------------------

-`Pip configuration files <pip-configuration>`_ can be used to set the desired behavior Pip checks for global configuration files in ``XDG_CONFIG_DIRS``, as well as ``/etc/pip.conf`` For details on ``XDG_CONFIG_DIRS`` refer to the `XDG base directories specification <xdg-base-dirs>`_.
+`Pip configuration files <pip-configuration>`_ can be used to set the desired behavior.
+Pip checks for global configuration files in ``XDG_CONFIG_DIRS``, as well as ``/etc/pip.conf`` For details on ``XDG_CONFIG_DIRS`` refer to the `XDG base directories specification <xdg-base-dirs>`_.
 If you're unsure which configuration file is in use by your system, ``/etc/pip.conf`` seems like the most generic.